anthol42/QMAP/QMAP/README.md

 ## TODO
-- [ ] Post filter with invalid char option
+- [X] Post filter with invalid char option
 - [ ] Metrics method that calculates the metrics of the preds agains the benchmark
+- [ ] Targets return np array
+- [ ] Inputs does not return tuple if only one input is given